logo for the-organic-gardener.com

 For U.K. gardeners - Biotal have created several compost activators for leaves, grass cuttings, and general garden waste click this link to try it.

-To get a job done quick, leave out tough stuff from the garden.
+To get a job done quick, leave out any really tough garden waste.
 Some gardeners add worms to a mix, but please not until compost is cooling down.
 Better still - tip the stuff out to finish off in a static compost bin.

 COMPOST DRUMS REVIEWED